Blog

 Will It Work?

 I don't know.
-Hopefully I find a government POC who sees the value in APO Course Roads.
+Hopefully customers see the value in what we're building.
 Or not.

 Either way, I'm going to keep building.
 That's the advantage of not having investors breathing down your neck.